Clotilde Delbos: Non-profit organizations

+Recognition

 On 1 December 2020, she was named as the Femme de l’année (in English: Woman of the Year) by the journalists of the business magazine Women and Vehicles in Europe (WAVE).

 As one of Renault's most senior executives, she has given a number of interviews and has appeared on a number of magazine covers.

 She is only the second female chief executive in the global automobile industry, after Mary Barra, a fact which has been noted by several French business magazines.